 - Good scientific practice means working lege artis (i.e. respecting current professional standards).
-This requires knowledge of up-to date literature and use of the most adequate scientific methods and a very careful assurance of quality. - Working steps, methods used and results need to be documented and the documentation must be stored safely.
-This documentation ensures the verification and reproducibility of published results and third parties may be permitted to access the data. - The core element of good scientific practice is the critical discussion of the obtained results and the systematic scientific questioning of conclusions.
-Research results should possibly be independently verified, especially but not only if experiments and studies show the expected result. - Each data set will be interpreted according to plausibility with respect to the state-of-theart knowledge.
+This requires knowledge of up-to date literature and use of the most adequate scientific methods and a very carefully assurance of quality. - Working steps, used methods and results need to be fully documented and the documentation and research data must be stored safely.
+This documentation ensures the verification and reproducibility of published results and third parties may be permitted to access the data. - The core element of good scientific practice is the critical discussion of the aimed results and the systematic scientific questioning of conclusions.
+Research results should be possibly independently verified, especially - but not only - if experiments and studies show the expected result. - Each data set will be interpreted according to plausibility with respect to the state-of-theart knowledge.
 Necessary scientific discussions on competing positions should be conducted with integrity and probity towards colleagues, employees, competitors, and predecessors.